DFiantHDL/DFHDL/docs/intro/first-look/index.md

 ## Concurrency Abstraction

 Concurrency and data scheduling abstractions rely heavily on language semantics.
-DFiant code is expressed in a sequential manner yet employs an asynchronous dataflow programming model to enable implicit and intuitive concurrent hardware description.
+DFHDL code is expressed in a sequential manner yet employs an asynchronous dataflow programming model to enable implicit and intuitive concurrent hardware description.
 This is achieved by setting the data scheduling order, or *token-flow*, according to the *data dependency*: all independent dataflow expressions are scheduled concurrently, while dependent operations are synthesized into a guarded FIFO-styled pipeline.

 $$\begin{aligned}
 	&f:(i_{k},j_{k})_{k\in \mathbb{N}}\rightarrow (a_k,b_k,c_k,d_k,e_k)_{k\in \mathbb{N}}\\